 The Commission is composed of the College of 27 Commissioners, one from each EU Member State, and including the President, Ursula von der Leyen, and Vice-Presidents.

 Once the Commission President is nominated, the Council of the European Union nominates the other 26 Members of the Commission in agreement with the nominated President, and the Members as a single body are then subject to a vote of approval by the European Parliament.
 The Commissioners are the Commission’s political leadership during a five-year term.
 Each Commissioner is assigned responsibility for specific policy areas by the President.

 The staff of the Commission are the equivalent of the civil service in a Member State, and are organised into departments, known as directorates-general and services, similar to ministries at national level.

 The decisions of the Commission are made based on the collective responsibility of the College of Commissioners.
 All Commissioners are equal in the decision-making process and equally accountable for these decisions.
 They do not have any individual decision-making powers, except when authorised in certain situations.

-There are eight Vice-Presidents (including three Executive Vice-Presidents and the High Representative of the Union for Foreign Affairs and Security Policy) among the 27 Commissioners (situation on 1 December 2019), who occupy these roles in addition to the usual Commissioner’s portfolio.
+There are eight Vice-Presidents (including three Executive Vice-Presidents and the High Representative of the Union for Foreign Affairs and Security Policy) who occupy these roles in addition to the usual Commissioner’s portfolio.
 The Vice-Presidents act on behalf of the President and coordinate work in their area of responsibility, together with several Commissioners.
 The political guidelines presented by President von der Leyen in July 2019 set six headline ambitions for Europe.